kvnandula04/jekyll-now/about.md

 This is a mind garden/personal wiki.
 It's a collection of useful and interesting links and notes that I have come across.
 There are programming notes, drafts, potential ideas, blog links, exciting videos and more.
 Through this, I hope to document my learnings.
 And I hope that it can help you discover something new.
 Go ahead and explore this wild garden!
 But be careful near the stinging nettles.

+If you're interested you can see a list of all my favourites [here](https://www.notion.so/karthiknandula/Favourites-2f30c202f6f74559b23773fbd48b0c00).

 ##### connect

 - [Twitter](https://twitter.com/nandulakarthik)